-This document is the Galileo Open Service (OS) Public Performance Report for the period of April, May and June 2023.
-Since the declaration of Initial Services (IS) in December 2016, a new edition is published after each quarter, in order to provide the public with information about the Galileo Open Service measured performance statistics.
+This document is the Galileo Open Service (OS) Public Performance Report for the period of October, No-vember and December 2023.
+Since the declaration of Initial Services (IS) in December 2016, a new edition is published after each quarter, to provide the public with information about the Galileo Open Service measured performance statistics.